-- 10. ESMA is supportive of the policy objectives of the additions introduced by the European Commission and highlighted in the letter from 18 December 2014.
-However, ESMA has some observations that affect several provisions introduced by the European Commission. - 11.
+- 11. ESMA is supportive of the policy objectives of the additions introduced by the European Commission.
+However, ESMA has some observations that affect several provisions introduced by the European Commission. - 12.
 The ESMA regulation gives the opportunity to consider the amendments and provide further input where the draft RTS can benefit from the technical input from the Authority.
 There are some points among the changes that the European Commission (EC or Commission) intends to introduce that ESMA considers should be reviewed or improved and that are discussed below.
 They have been reflected in the second version of the draft RTS submitted to the Commission with this opinion (Annex I).